What is an EMDR Intensive?

 Benefits of EMDR Intensives:

 Intensives allow for faster relief and results than traditional weekly/bi-weekly sessions.
-We are effectively doing three months’ worth of therapy in one day.
+We are effectively doing three months’ worth of processing in one day.
 This means you will get the same results in a fraction of the time.
-Essentially, instead of getting your relief and change over time, you’re getting it all at once, so you can just get on with living your life!
+Essentially, instead of getting your relief, clarity, and change over time, you’re getting it all at once, so you can just get on with living your life.

 Longer sessions mean we can stay focused on your current concerns.
 Whereas when sessions are spaced out over weeks, new challenges or life circumstances can pull you away from your original goals.

 Longer sessions mean you don’t have to revisit the past more than needed.
-In weekly sessions, we may not be able to complete processing on a specific memory/belief system in our limited time together, meaning we may have to return to the same event over multiple sessions over multiple weeks.
-In intensives, it’s typically one and done because we have the time to adequately address everything we need to in the same session.
+In weekly sessions, we likely will not be able to complete processing on a specific memory/belief system in our limited time together, meaning we may have to return to the same event over multiple sessions over multiple weeks.
+In intensives, it’s typically one and done for specific memories because we have the time to adequately address everything we need to in the same session.

 Intensives are easier to plan around.
-Instead of scheduling multiple 60min or 90min sessions over months, you can clear your schedule for a day (or a few) and then get back to your regular routine.
+Instead of scheduling multiple 60min or 90min sessions over months, you can clear your schedule for the day and then get back to your regular routine.

 Are EMDR Intensives a good fit for everyone?